ethereum/ethereum-org-website/src/content/developers/tutorials/hello-world-smart-contract-fullstack/index.md

 const CONTRACT_ADDRESS = process.env.CONTRACT_ADDRESS
 ```

-### Step 2: Update your .env file {#step-2-update-your-.env-file}
+### Update your .env file {#update-your-env-file}

-We will be using new environment variables, so we need to define them in our `.env` file and make sure that the `dotenv` module is loading these variables.
+We will be using new environment variables, so we need to define them in the `.env`file that [we created earlier](#step-11-connect-metamask-&-alchemy-to-your-project).

 We'll need to add a definition for our Alchemy `API_KEY` and the `CONTRACT_ADDRESS` where your smart contract was deployed.